 Figure 1.1 Hard FM

-The Hard FM refers to physical infrastructure maintenance, it provides s abouts.
+The Hard FM refers to physical infrastructure maintenance, it provides services about building management, which includes lighting control system, HVAC, Access control, Fire alarm, CCTV and so on.
 From Figure1.1, we can get an overview of the services contained by Hard FM.

 In this Project, many services within the facility are discussed, but to focus the project area on one specific service to deal with so to make a progress, the team saw an opportunity when noticed in the HSN Krona building that different users (students, and employees) were not satisfied with their indoor environment (temperature, humidity, fresh air...) which reflects the behavior of the HVAC system in the building.
 The Team decided to focus on this service for the next coming project steps.